-Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 13.
+Top-Level DMI Hazard Line No. Hazardous Situation Barriers / Shaping Factors Immediate Effect Mitigation & Controls Comment 14.
 DMI-02c : False presentation of brake indication Driver experience and skill.
 Bounded by UBA Driver may over-react to situation and apply full service brake.
 Likely to be less onerous than UBA applied by ETCS intervention as braking rates can be managed by the driver.
 No / negligible hazard.
 Full service brake unlikely to cause significant harm.
 HAZID 14.1.
 Marginal consequence at worst.
 The likelihood of overreacting of full service brake by driver is low, and the hazard will not limit the THR.
 Relates to L0, L1, L2.
-14. MMI-2f : Failure to display Override status (failure mode insertion), including false enabling of override selection 15.3 (UBA) The driver may notice the erroneous presentation and isolate the On- Board ETCS.
-15.3 Bounded by UBA UBA : None, but the likelihood of any significant injury occurring is considered minimal based upon experience of railway operations to date.
+15. MMI-2f : Failure to display Override status (failure mode insertion), including false enabling of override selection 15.3 (UBA) The driver may notice the erroneous presentation and isolate the On- Board ETCS.
+15.3 Bounded by UBA Tripping shown inhibited while it is not.
+If this happens in the case of a procedure to override the end of authority it is likely the train will be tripped.
+Override speed limit(s) are nationally set, but their values are likely to be a reduced speed (thus marginal consequence).
+If it happens in other cases, the consequence is low.
+UBA : None, but the likelihood of any significant injury occurring is considered minimal based upon experience of railway operations to date.
 HAZID 15.3 & 15.4.
 15.4 is where Overridden is not shown when it is (i.e. tripping is not active).
 15.3 is where shown as Overridden when not (i.e. tripping is active).
 Additional special speed limits apply during Override (SRS 5.8.3.6 b) e.g. V_NVSUPOVTRP SRS 3 A3.2